Rent a 4x4 in Iceland

 The highland F-roads in Iceland are many and varied.
-While some can be driven in any small compact vehicle such as the F35, others will involve deep rivers or rocky terrain and may thus require a bigger, more capable vehicle such as a Land Cruiser or a Ford Expedition.
+While some, like the F35, can be driven in any small 4x4 SUV others will involve deep rivers or rocky terrain and may thus require a bigger, more capable vehicle such as a Land Cruiser or a Ford Expedition.
 The best way to get familiar with which roads are suited to your vehicle would be asking beforehand or upon pick-up

 Smaller 4x4's are generally suited for roads like F35 or Kaldidalur while the F206 and F26 will require a bit more firepower.

 Whichever F-road you do venture on, remember to drive carefully and don't underestimate the rivers or roads.

 F-roads are not off-road.
 Driving off-road is illegal in Iceland as you would be damaging terrain and landscape that can take several hundred years to grow back to its former state.
 Off-road driving can result in extremely high fines if caught.
 As F-roads are actual roads, only with more treacherous terrain than normal roads, they can be driven as long as you have the suitable vehicle necessary for them.